-The biological relevance of clonality could be carefully considered using a combination of transcription profile changes, cell growth dynamics, cancer associations reported in the literature and human data.
-To ultimately define the impact of a given integration (e.g., driver vs passenger role), a targeted integration could be generated, and its functional consequences (including clonal enrichment) assessed, but the feasibility and realistic throughput of such approach is currently very limited.
+The biological relevance of clonality could be carefully considered using a combination of transcription profile changes, cell growth dynamics, cancer associations reported in the literature, and human data.
+To ultimately define the impact of a given integration (e.g., driver vs. passenger role), a targeted integration could be generated, and its functional consequences (including clonal enrichment) assessed, but the feasibility and realistic throughput of such an approach are currently very limited.^{40,85}

-Numerous ISA methods have been developed each with different degrees of sensitivity, specificity, potential sources of bias and regulatory acceptance (see Table 3 for acronyms and brief description).
-These methods include LAM-PCR, nrLAM-PCR7, LM-PCR, S-EPTS/LM-PCR and TES, among others.42,47,86-88 Restriction enzyme- and linear amplification-based methods have largely been replaced by sonication-based and linker-mediated technologies respectively, due to reduced bias and potentially increased sensitivity.
-TES relies on DNA hybrid capture instead of PCR amplification, avoiding bias towards Inverted Terminal Repeat (ITR) or LTR integrations.
-To our knowledge, only the methods above have been used for regulatory submissions.
-New methods are being continuously developed, such as multiplex LAM-PCR, CreViSeq, ITR-seq, Target-seq, long read sequencing using Pacific Biosciences or Nanopore technology and INSERT-seq, but to our knowledge they have not been fully validated nor used for regulatory submission.79,90-95 Viral integration can also be determined by whole genome sequencing (WGS) but its sensitivity/ specificity is limited and requires high sequencing depth and coverage and should be only considered for clonal cell populations.
-A recent paper compared TES, S-EPTS/LM-PCR and WGS for AAV integration, showing similar sensitivity of TES and S-EPTS/LM-PCR with a lower sensitivity for WGS.
+Numerous ISA methods have been developed each with different degrees of sensitivity, specificity, potential sources of bias, and regulatory acceptance (see Table 3 for acronyms and brief description).
+These methods include LAM-PCR, nonrestrictive LAM-PCR (nrLAM-PCR), ligation-mediated PCR (LM-PCR), shearing extension primer tag selection followed by ligation-mediated PCR (S-EPTS/LM-PCR), and TES, among others.^{42,47,86-88} Restriction enzyme- and linear amplification-based methods have largely been replaced by sonication-based and linker-mediated technologies, respectively, due to reduced bias and potentially increased sensitivity.
+TES relies on DNA hybrid capture instead of PCR amplification, avoiding bias toward inverted terminal repeat (ITR) or LTR integrations.
+To the best of our knowledge, only the methods above have been used for regulatory submissions.
+New methods are being continuously developed, such as multiplex LAM-PCR, CreViSeq, ITR-seq, Target-seq, long-read sequencing using Pacific Biosciences or Nanopore technology and INSERT-seq, but to our knowledge they have not been fully validated nor used for regulatory submission.79,90-95 Viral integration can also be determined by whole-genome sequencing (WGS) but its sensitivity/specificity is limited and requires high sequencing depth and coverage and should be only considered for clonal cell populations.47 A recent article compared TES, S-EPTS/LM-PCR, and WGS for AAV integration, showing similar sensitivity of TES and S-EPTS/LM-PCR with a lower sensitivity for WGS.47

 As for any assay validation, use of positive and negative controls is important to demonstrate assay performance and support data interpretation.
-Examples of technical positive control materials include cell line(s) or isolated clones with known integrations, vectors with sequences that are known to have active contributory elements that drive oncogenesis; while clinical comparators would be any vectors linked previously to clinical malignancies.
-For applications involving detection of low frequency integrations, careful analytical validations entailing positive controls spiked into negative controls at different relative frequencies should be used to rigorously demonstrate limit-of-detection.
-Currently, this has been a challenge for evaluating AAV based vectors, as no clinical malignancy has been identified with rAAV GT.
+Examples of technical positive control materials include cell line(s) or isolated clones with known integrations, vectors with sequences that are known to have active contributory elements that drive oncogenesis, while clinical comparators would be any vectors linked previously to clinical malignancies.^{88,95,96} For applications involving detection of low-frequency integrations, careful analytical validations entailing positive controls spiked into negative controls at different relative frequencies should be used to rigorously to demonstrate limit-of-detection.
+Currently, this has been a challenge for evaluating AAV-based vectors, as no clinical malignancy has been identified with rAAV GT.